Fred West: Aftermath

 In March 1996, Rose announced her intentions to appeal against her sentence, contending extensive press coverage had rendered witness testimony unreliable, that no physical evidence existed to attest she had participated in any of the murders, that the final instructions delivered by the judge to the jury had been biased in favour of the prosecution, and that undue weight had been given to the similar fact evidence introduced at her trial.
 This appeal was rejected by the Lord Chief Justice, Lord Taylor of Gosforth, who contended Rose had received a fair trial and efficient legal representation.
 In July 1997, then-Home Secretary Jack Straw subjected Rose to a whole life tariff, effectively denying her any possibility of parole.
 Rose again announced that she would appeal against her sentence via her solicitor Leo Goatley in October 2000; in September 2001, she announced her intentions to abandon her appeals, stating she would never feel free even if released.
 She maintains her innocence in any of the murders.

 Both of Rose's oldest biological children and her stepdaughter, Anna Marie, initially visited her in prison on a regular basis, although by 2006, she had ceased contact with them after Mae began asking questions about her culpability in the murders.
 Rose justified her decision with the explanation: "I was never a parent [then] and could never be now."
-The sole visitor Rose continues to receive in prison is Anna Marie, who later changed her name to Anne Marie.

 The body of the Wests' former friend and housemate, Terrence Crick, was found in his car in the Scarborough district of Hackness in January 1996.
 He was 48 years old.
 Crick had become acquainted with Fred while he had lived at the Lake House Caravan Park in 1969; he had reported Fred to the authorities on several occasions after having been shown surgical instruments Fred claimed to have used to perform illegal abortions, and Polaroid images of the subjects' genitals he claimed to have taken immediately after the procedures.
-Crick had further informed authorities Fred had asked him to assist in finding pregnant girls to perform abortions upon.
+Crick had further informed authorities that Fred had asked him to assist in finding pregnant girls to perform abortions upon.

 Crick had believed the information he had provided to police was ignored as Fred was a known police informant.
 The stress and guilt Crick had felt over the fact the information he had provided had not resulted in charges being brought apparently led him to take his own life.
 An inquest later recorded a verdict of suicide by carbon monoxide poisoning.

 In 2004, one of the Wests' youngest children, Barry, claimed to have witnessed the murder of his sister Heather.
 According to Barry (who was seven at the time), Fred and Rose had restrained, then sexually and physically abused Heather, before Rose had repeatedly stamped upon her head until she ceased to move.